-The birthplace of house music in the 1980s, Chicago has plenty of loud and pumping clubs full of 20-somethings dancing to the latest offerings of the resident DJ.
+The birthplace of house music in the 1980s, Chicago has plenty of clubs full of 20-somethings dancing to the latest offerings of the resident DJ.
 Many of these types of clubs pop up and disappear at a dizzying rate, while others have been around for decades.

 Become our Chicago Travel Expert